KenKundert/inform/README.rst

    culprit (the object for which the problem being reported was found).
 May also be a collection of strings, in which case they are joined with '.'.

-With the simplest use of the program, you simply import the messengers you need and call them (they take the same arguments as does the *print* function built into Python:
+With the simplest use of the program, you simply import the informants you need and call them (they take the same arguments as does the *print* function built into Python:

 .. code-block:: python

-    >>> from messenger import display
+    >>> from inform import display
     >>> display('ice', 9)
     ice 9

-More typical is to import and instantiate the Messenger class yourself along with the desired messengers.
+More typical is to import and instantiate the Inform class yourself along with the desired informants.
 This gives you the ability to specify options:

 .. code-block:: python

-    >>> from messenger import Messenger, display, error, log
+    >>> from inform import Inform, display, error, log
-    >>> Messenger(logfile=False, prog_name=False)
+    >>> Inform(logfile=False, prog_name=False)
     <...>
     >>> display('hello')
     hello
     >>> error('file not found.', culprit='data.in')
     error: data.in: file not found.

+An object of the Inform class is referred to as an informer whereas the objects of the InformantGenerator class are referred to as informants.

-You can also use a *with* statement to invoke the messenger.
-This closes the messenger when the *with* statement terminates (you must not use the messenger functions when no messenger is present).
+You can also use a *with* statement to invoke the informer.
+This closes the informer when the *with* statement terminates (you must not use the informants functions when no informer is present).
 This is useful when writing tests.
 In this case you can provide your own output streams so that you can access the normally printed output of your code:

 .. code-block:: python

-    >>> from messenger import Messenger, display
+    >>> from inform import Inform, display
     >>> import io

     >>> def run_test():